-After conducting a thorough investigation, Leibee discovered the program that he ultimately enrolled in, graduated from in 2017 and now calls “second to none” — University of San Diego’s Master of Science in Law Enforcement and Public Safety Leadership.
+After conducting a thorough investigation, Leibee discovered the program that he ultimately enrolled in, graduated from in 2017 and now calls “second to none” — the University of San Diego’s MS-LEPSL program.

-“I did research a lot of different universities,” he said, “and economically this one seemed to be the most bang for your buck.”
+“I researched a lot of different universities,” he said, “and economically this one seemed to be the most bang for your buck.”

-If anything, his enthusiasm about the USD program has only increased in the months since he earned his degree.
-Several of his Fresno Police Department colleagues are also now pursuing their master’s degrees through USD.
+His enthusiasm for the USD program has only increased in the years since he earned his degree.
+Several of his Fresno Police Department colleagues have now also pursued their MS-LEPSL degree at USD.
 Meanwhile, following his passion for teaching, Leibee is now moonlighting as an adjunct instructor in criminology at Reedley College in central California.

 Experienced Law Enforcement Instructors Brought ‘Sense of Realism’ to Courses

-Leibee said he was impressed that each of the instructors involved with the M.S. in Law Enforcement & Public Safety Leadership program brought years of career experience from different aspects of criminal justice.
+Leibee said he was impressed that each of the LEPSL faculty members brought years of career experience from different aspects of law enforcement and public safety.
 One instructor was even a defense attorney, sharing what Leibee considered to be valuable insight into the criminal defense side of the law enforcement equation.

 “I think what got me engaged in the program was the experience of the instructors,” said Leibee, noting that they brought a “sense of realism” to the coursework.
 In addition, the instructors were “very hands-on, very responsive,” he said.
 “All of them were very accommodating; they understood that you were a working professional.”